DUES and DONATIONS

-LAKE CLEANUP - We spend about $800 per year on our fall and spring lake cleanup events that we sponsor along with Alabama Power Company.
+LAKE CLEANUP - We spend about $800 per year on our fall and spring lake cleanup events that Alabama Power Company sponsors and we support.
 Many volunteers comb the lake by boat, pulling hundreds of pounds of trash from our shores.
 After depositing the bags of debris at Higgins Ferry Park, workers celebrate with a picnic provided by HOBO.

 FIREWORKS - The largest community events we support surround the Fourth of July.
-All can enjoy and any can participate in the two boat parades – the pontoon boat parade in the morning and the ski boat parade in the afternoon.
-After the sun goes down, we all gather in Cargile Creek to enjoy the Lake Mitchell HOBO fireworks show.
+After the sun goes down, we all gather in Cargile Creek to enjoy the spectacular fireworks show.
 Your dues provide a portion of the cost of the fireworks.
 Many members also make a specific fireworks donation to help offset the cost of the show.

 SCHOLARSHIP - Your HOBO association is also civic minded.
 Each year we award two $2000 scholarships to two local Coosa or Chilton County high school seniors.
 The HOBO Scholarship Committee accepts and reviews applications, works with school counselors and interviews each applicant to select the scholarship recipient.
 Applicants are required to participate in a Lake Mitchell clean-up event.

 PHOTO CALENDAR- Each year we produce and sell a photo calendar comprised of photos shot around the lake by HOBO members.
 These beautiful calendars make a great gift to anyone who loves Lake Mitchell.
-Proceeds from calendar sales support the HOBO Scholarships.
+Proceeds from calendar sales support HOBO projects.

 POKER RUN – A pure fun event that takes place each year is the Poker Run where participants pay an entry fee to travel by boat to eight designated “dealers” around the lake to draw cards for their poker hand.
 Then players gather at Higgins Ferry to determine who has the winning hand.
 The winner receives a cash prize and most other players receive valuable door prizes.
 The remaining proceeds go to support the HOBO Scholarships.

-MEMBER DIRECTORY - Every two years we spend almost $3000 to collect data, print and mail our lake resident telephone directories.
+MEMBER DIRECTORY - Every two years we spend approximately $3500 to collect data, print and mail our lake resident telephone directories.
 These books are provided at no additional charge to H.O.B.O. members.

 WATER FESTIVAL - HOBO donates $500 each year to the county Water Festival.
 More than 600 children spend an entire day learning about the importance of protecting our valuable water sources.
 They do science experiments, water testing and other hands-on experiments to gain a